verdaccio/website/website/docs/setup-npm.md

 Requires the `tfa` [feature flag](configuration#experiments) enabled on the Verdaccio side.
 It is experimental, off by default, and available from **7.x** — it does not exist in **6.x**.
 To try it, run the **9.x experimental** line (`verdaccio@next-9`), which is where it lands first.
+Not recommended for production yet.
 Nothing is configured on the npm side.
 :::

 With the flag enabled you can protect your account with a time-based one-time